GetStream/Winds/RSS.md

 - The url of the first enclosure (common amongst podcasts)
 - A hash of the title, link, description and enclosures

+Note that the guid shouldn't change.
+The link, url and hash can change when the post is updated though.
+So using the first approach is preferable.

+While not available in the RSS feed you could also consider the

+- Canonical URL on the page

 ## RSS feed Uniqueness ##

 Determining the uniqueness for an RSS feed is harder.